WATCH | Stellenbosch students want 'commission' to look into racism

 Meanwhile, the organisation's provincial convener, Sifiso Zungu, called for a commission into racism at the institution.

-“There is one demand that it within my heart.
+“There is one demand that is within my heart.
 That demand says Stellenbosch University must establish something like an inquiry or a commission to investigate racism at Stellenbosch University,” he said.

 TimesLIVE